Power Variability: Fixed

 Out of seven Conquest options to choose from, I went again with the ever-popular 10X42.
 Not surprisingly, it also had the most reviewer input about it online.

-Are you wondering why a mid-level binocular is priced like a high-end one?
-To answer your question and any others you may have about the Conquest binocular, I’ve provided you with a detailed Q&A.
+Are you wondering why a mid-level binocular is priced like a high-end binocular?
+To answer your question and any others you may have about the Conquest binocular, I've provided you with a detailed Q&A.

 - Excellent quality glass